 Cash-Out Refinance

-With a cash-out refinance, you get a new mortgage based on your home’s current value, repay your current mortgage with the proceeds, and keep the difference in cash.
-Most lenders won’t let you borrow all your equity – you usually can borrow no more than 80% of your home’s value.
+A cash-out refinance replaces your current mortgage with a new mortgage based on your home’s current value.
+You use the new loan to repay your current mortgage and keep the difference in cash.
+Typically, lenders allow you to borrow no more than 80% of your home’s value.

 Home Equity Loan

-home equity loan is a second mortgage.
-You borrow your equity as a lump sum and make monthly payments on it.
-Most home equity loans have a fixed interest rate.
-You pay your home equity loan in addition to your primary mortgage, so you have two monthly payments to manage.
+A home equity loan is a second mortgage.
+You borrow against your equity as a lump sum and make monthly payments on the amount borrowed.
+Most home equity loans have fixed interest rates.
+You must pay your home equity loan and mortgage, so you’ll have two monthly payments.

 Home Equity Line Of Credit